 Here at VotingBC the Pro Rep options are described briefly at Voting Systems as Gardening, Simple (MMP), and Questions and Answers, while the advantages of First-Past-The-Post are listed at 17 Reasons to Vote for First-Past-The-Post.

 There are excellent extended descriptions of the three proportional options on the ballot on various sites including: Dual Member Proportional, Mixed Member Proportional, and Rural-Urban Proportional.
 Check out Fair Voting BC’s Scorecard.

 The three Pro Rep voting systems all treat voters and political parties in an adequately proportional way (each group of voters getting their corresponding proportion of MLAs in the legislature).
 Although they use quite different mechanics, there would be very little practical difference between them in terms of the legislature and its output of legislation.

 All three Pro Rep options on Question 2 of the Referendum ballot maintain local representation, improve regional representation, and ensure your vote really counts.

 Some have noted that the Mixed Member Proportional system has been used in more than a dozen places while the two other systems are newly designed.
 While it might seem odd to put new systems on the ballot, the components of Dual Member Proportional and Rural-Urban Proportional are used elsewhere, and their combination to suit BC is only modestly innovative, not radical.
 We really can’t go wrong picking any of these three systems.

-Here’s a swinging, very non-mechanical voter’s guide – click Play and then click Play again in the Facebook window: (2 min. of rollicking fun)
+Here’s a swinging song to voters – click Play and then click Play again in the Facebook window (2 min. of rollicking fun):